marfano/FLOEMA/README.md

 # FLOEMA

 _Hey!
-This is a boilerplate which inspired from Luis Henrique Bizarro course on Awwwards but intent to use latest and v5 techniques of Webpack._
+This is a boilerplate which inspired from Luis Henrique Bizarro course in Awwwards, but trying to use latest and v5 techniques of Webpack._

 ## The idea 🚀